Tubelight Becomes Salman Khan's 10th Highest Grosser Of All Time

 Day-Wise Collections Of Baahubali 2: The Conclusion (Hindi Version)

-Will Tubelight surpass Ready’s collection to hold the 9th spot in Salman Khan’s highest grossers of all time?
+Tubelight will soon surpass Ready’s collection to hold the 9th spot in Salman Khan’s highest grossers of all time.

 Strange thing is Komal and Taran, Nahta didn’t tweet abt 11th consecutive 100 cr